 PGCert Advanced Studies in Academic Practice (2009)

-Colin was awarded a Newcastle University Teaching Excellence Award in 2014 for his pastoral support to students in his role as Undergraduate Degree Programme Director.
+Newcastle University Teaching Excellence Award for pastoral support for students (2014)

-Colin was a Visiting Scholar at the PluriCourts Centre, University of Oslo, in 2015.
+Visiting Scholar at the PluriCourts Centre, University of Oslo (2015)

 Roles and Responsibilities